On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Proof of Theorem

 \end{enumerate}

-\begin{proof}[Proof of Theorem \ref{th:pcn}] Lemmas \ref{Lemma1}, \ref{Lemma2} and \ref{Lemma3} allow us to use the same proof of Theorem in \cite{hairer2014spectral} (where in our case the analysis is done with $\pii^\rho$ from Lemma \ref{Lemma2}) and check that the conditions of the weak Harris theorem (with distance like functional $d$ and Lyapunov functional $V$ as in the statement of our theorem) are satisfied with constants $l,K,\varrho, \vartheta$ that are independent of the discretization.
+\begin{proof}[Proof of Theorem \ref{th:pcn}] Lemmas \ref{Lemma1}, \ref{Lemma2} and \ref{Lemma3} allow us to follow the analysis in \cite{hairer2014spectral} (where in our case we use $\pii^\rho$ from Lemma \ref{Lemma2}) and check that the conditions of the weak Harris theorem (with distance like functional $d$ and Lyapunov functional $V$ as in the statement of our theorem) are satisfied with constants $l,K,\varrho, \vartheta$ that are independent of the discretization.

 \end{proof}

 \begin{proof}[Proof of Corollary \ref{corGAPS}] By Proposition 2.8 and Lemma 2.9 in \cite{hairer2014spectral}, and the reversibility of the Markov kernel of the pCN algorithm, it is enough to check that the space